jtonglet/Nash-Q-Learning/README.md

 Implementation of the Nash Q-Learning  algorithm to solve games with two agents, as seen in the course Multiagent Systems @ PoliMi.
 The algorithm was first introduced in the paper [**Nash q-learning for general-sum stochastic games**](https://dl.acm.org/doi/10.5555/945365.964288) (Hu, J., Wellman, M.P., 2003).

+Feel free to use for your own projects or contribute!

 ## Example

 Consider the following game where two robots need to reach the reward.
 One obstacle lies in the middle of the grid.
 The two robots cannot be on the same tile at the same moment, except for the reward's tile.
 See this [notebook](https://github.com/jtonglet/Nash_Q_Learning/blob/main/notebook/3-dim-example.ipynb) for a detailed walkthrough.